mafifafm/pxt-microbit/docs/test/courses/csintro/iteration/activity.md

 * From the Music Toolbox drawer, drag two 'play tone' blocks to the coding Workspace and drop them inside the 'while' loop.
 * In the 'play tone' blocks, use the dropdown menu to change the beat value to '½' a beat.
 In the second 'play tone' block, change the tone from 'Middle C', to 'High C'.

 Try your code in the Simulator.
-What happens when you shake the micro:bit? **Warning:** You may want to turn down the volume on your computer!
+What happens when you shake the Ragga? **Warning:** You may want to turn down the volume on your computer!

 Our alarm goes off, and because the 'while' loop repeats continuously, there's no way to turn off our alarm!